ChrisForti/image-cad-converter/README.md

 # Image to CAD Converter

-A tool for converting 2D images into 3D CAD models using computer vision and machine learning techniques.
+A tool for converting digital images into 2D CAD models using computer vision and machine learning techniques.

 ## Overview